 Devon Danz Preston ’93

 Devon Preston joined the Connecticut College Board of Trustees in 2021.
-Since 2014, Preston has worked with children living in foster care as a court appointed special advocate with Marin CASA.
+Since 2014, Preston has worked with children living in foster care as a court-appointed special advocate with Marin CASA.
 Her professional career has primarily focused on the environment and sustainable development.
 She has held positions as an environmental program officer with the Rhode Island Foundation, executive director of the Washington County Regional Planning Council, environmental compliance officer and sustainability manager with the Presidio Trust, and with the National Audubon Society.

 Leslie Rosen photo